proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/contributing/stable.rst

 fixes.
 Releases should be coordinated with the validation engineers to ensure that a tagged release has been tested.

-The current maintained LTS branches are 17.11 and 18.11.
+For a list of the currently maintained stable/LTS branches please see the latest `stable roadmap <https://core.dpdk.org/roadmap/#stable>`_.

 At the end of the 2 years, a final X.11.N release will be made and at that point the LTS branch will no longer be maintained with no further releases.